nathanael-fijalkow/games_book/_sources/7_Concurrent/reachability.md

 ```

 For any $\epsilon>0$, consider the stationary strategy for Eve that plays the first action with probability $1-\epsilon$.
-If Adam plays the left column always, play will reach $\textrm{Win} with pr. $1-\epsilon$.
-If Adam plays the right column always, play reaches $\textrm{Win} with pr.
+If Adam plays the left column always, play will reach $\Win$ with pr. $1-\epsilon$.
+If Adam plays the right column always, play reaches $\Win$ with pr.
 1. Hence, the strategy for Eve is $\epsilon$-optimal and the value of the vertex is 1.

 On the other hand, if Adam plays the right column whenever Eve plays the first action with pr.
 1, and otherwise plays the first action,
 then in the last round in the vertex there must be a positive pr. that play goes to vertex 0.
 Hence, Eve has no optimal strategy.